Bamboo72/AtomicJoltCodeChallenge/README.md

 By Jacob Schwartz
 Project mostly created on 12/9/2025

+My vision: create a "Canvas Extension" that enables students to learn about and be tested on Pokemon - Everyone's favorite pocket monsters!

 ## How to Run the Project Locally
 This project is built using Vite.
 If you know how to run a Vite project, you can skip this section.
 Otherwise, follow these steps (which were created by Google Gemini):